aidilfahmi/Planq/API-RPC-EXPLORER/readme.md

 ## NGINX Configuration
-> After create some subdomain, no we have to create nginx configuration for each subdomain. <br>
+> After create some subdomain, now you have to create nginx configuration for each sub-domain. <br>
 All NGINX configuration can be found and create at `/etc/nginx/sites-enabled/` folder

 ### Create API Config
-create new config file for api.planq.dnsarz.xyz subdomain
+create new config file for api.planq.dnsarz.xyz sub-domain
 ```
 nano /etc/nginx/sites-enabled/api.planq.dnsarz.xyz.conf
 ```